JaviCace/DonkeyKong/README.md

 # Donkey Kong

+# Who are we
+I am a student of the Universidad Complutense de Madrid and this is a project for the subject Programacion de videoJuegos de Lenguajes Interpretados.

 # Genre and General Vision
 Arcade platform game inspired by the original Donkey Kong with added elements from the Super Mario Bros universe, including enemies like Boos and Koopas, and the use of vines for movement dynamics.
 The game is designed to provide a nostalgic yet fresh challenge for fans of classic platformers.